Computer Chronicles Revisited 1 — The HP-150 Touchscreen

 This led into the episode’s pre-recorded feature, where Cheifet narrated an introduction to the Computer Museum of Boston, a nonprofit organization that housed a collection of many early computers and calculating devices, such as the TX-0, the Pascaline, the Illiac IV, and the Whirlwind I.

 The feature continued into a second segment, which included snippets from an interview with C. Gordon Bell, a member of the Museum’s board of directors and a former vice president at Digital Equipment Corporation, where he worked on the TX-0.
 The segment then transitioned back to the studio, where Cheifet and Kildall spoke with Herbert Lechner, vice president for information systems and administration at SRI International, a nonprofit scientific research institute originally founded by Stanford University.
-Cheiefet asked Lechner if he believed that microcomputers–i.e., personal computers–would take over from the minicomputers produced during the 1970s.
+Cheiefet asked Lechner if he believed that micro computers–i.e., personal computers–would take over from the mini computers produced during the 1970s.
 Lechner replied that he expected to see a wide range of high-end and low-end computers on the market.
 He pointed out that software would play a key role in the ongoing evolution of hardware.
-Kildall noted that smaller systems emphasized “real-time control” by the user rather than the time-sharing common with larger mainframes.
+Kildall noted that smaller systems would emphasize “real-time control” by the user rather than the time-sharing that was common with larger mainframes.

-Lechner and Kildall also commiserated over the rapid changes seen in the computer industry during the past 30 years.
-Lechner noted he was part of the team that developed the IBM 702 mainframe back in the 1950s.
-At the time, Lechner said it took a team of 17 people working for nearly a year to install the 702–and they wondered then if they could even sell 30 such systems in the entire United States.
+Lechner and Kildall also commiserated over the rapid changes seen in the computer industry during the preceding 30 years.
+Lechner said he was part of the team that developed the IBM 702 mainframe back in the 1950s.
+At the time, Lechner said it took a team of 17 people working for nearly a year to install a machine like the 702–and they wondered then if they could even sell 30 such systems in the entire United States.

 It’s Like a Rolodex…But on a Computer!

 The final segment of this first episode was also the first-ever product demonstration.
 Cyril Yansouni joined Cheifet, Kildall, and Lechner to show off the HP-150 personal computer.
-Yansouni was general manager of H-P’s personal computer group.
+Yansouni was then general manager of HP’s personal computer group.
 The main selling point of the HP-150 was its interactive touchscreen.
-As Yansouni noted, touchscreens were not an entirely new technology.
+As Yansouni noted, touchscreens were not entirely new technology, even in 1984.
 They had been used on terminals.
-But what H-P offered was a machine that embedded the touchscreen’s functionality within software applications.
+But what HP offered was a machine that embedded the touchscreen’s functionality with software applications.

-Yansouni demonstrated an “electronic Rolodex” program where the user could use the touchscreen to manually scroll through virtual contact cards.
-He showed how you could print out an individual card using the HP 150’s built-in printer.
-Alternatively, if a modem was attached, the user could touch a phone number to initiate a call.
+The specific demo Yansouni presented was for an “electronic Rolodex” program where the user could use the touchscreen to manually scroll through virtual contact cards.
+He showed how the user could print out an individual card using a built-in printer.
+Alternatively, if a modem was attached, the user could touch a phone number to call their chosen contact.

 Touch the Screen!
 Touch the Screen!